team113sanger/sparki-nf/README.md

-# :sparkles: `sparki-nf`: an end-to-end pathogen identification pipeline :sparkles:
+# :sparkles: sparki-nf: an end-to-end pathogen identification pipeline :sparkles:

 `sparki-nf` is an end-to-end pathogen identification pipeline written in NextFlow.